LBHackney-IT/api-specifications/docs/search_api.md

 - 200 - Successfully retrieved asset details upon request
 - 404 - searched asset not found

-- GET/search/tenures?searchText - retrieve tenure record through the use of simple search based on the searchText provided and the following query parameters for pagination: searchText
+GET /search/tenures?searchText - retrieve tenure record through the use of simple search based on the searchText provided and the following query parameters for pagination: searchText
 - pageSize
 - Page